matteocargnelutti/netlify-functions-session-cookie/README.md

 This library automatically manages a cryptographically-signed cookie that can be used to store data for a given client.

 **It takes inspiration from [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions) and behaves in a similar way:**
-- **At handler level:** it gives access to a standard object which can be used to read and write data to and from the session cookie for the current client.
+- **At handler level:** gives access to a standard object which can be used to read and write data to and from the session cookie for the current client.
 - **Behind the scenes:** the session cookie is automatically validated and parsed on the way in, signed and serialized on the way out.

-Simply wrap a function handler with `withSession()` to get started.
+Simply wrap a Netlify Function handler with `withSession()` to get started.

 ### Example: count visits of a given client
 ```javascript